py-why/EconML/doc/spec/api.rst

     T =~& f(X, W, Z, \eta)

 where :math:`\epsilon, \eta` are exogenous noise terms.
-Under such a linear response assumption we observe that the CATE and marginal CATE takes a special form of:
+Under such a linear response assumption we observe that the CATE and marginal CATE take a special form of:

 .. math ::